oconnor663/jacko.io/posts/async_io.md

 [sleep_busy]: playground://async_playground/sleep_busy.rs

 Next let's implement those writes.
-If we were building our own Tokio, we'd define an [`AsyncWrite`] trait and make everything generic, but that's a lot of work.
+If we were rebuilding all of Tokio, we'd define an [`AsyncWrite`] trait and make everything generic, but that's a lot of code.
 Instead, let's keep it short and hardcode that we're writing to a `TcpStream`:

 [^eintr]: And we're going to [assume that non-blocking calls never return